Rafficer/ncrypt-blog-posts/README.md

 ## What it is

-[blog.ncrypt.sh](https://blog.ncrypt.sh) is a blog with mostly guides on various topics, where I thought it'd by nice to have and might help out others.
+[blog.ncrypt.sh](https://blog.ncrypt.sh) is a blog with mostly guides on various topics, where I thought they'd be nice to have and could help out others.
 Since guides often get old and unusable over the years, it would be great to have the option (as a reader) to submit changes to keep them up to date.
 This way the Author (me) just needs to accept the Pull Request and the website gets updated automatically.

 ## How it works